JuPfu/beck-view-digitalize/README.md

 # Beck-View Digitalize

-Digitalize Super 8 films with Python, OpenCV, ReactiveX, and the Adafruit FT232H Breakout Board.
+Digitise Super 8 films with Python, OpenCV, ReactiveX, and the Adafruit FT232H Breakout Board.

 ## Project Summary

 This application is designed to digitalize Super 8 films.
 A modified Super 8 projector is equipped with a USB camera mounted in front of its lens.
 When a frame is positioned and at rest, an opto-coupler sends a signal to an Adafruit FT232H Microcontroller, which triggers the USB camera to capture the frame.
 The captured image is then processed using OpenCV.

+The captured images can be reassembled into a movie with [Beck-View-Movie](https://github.com/JuPfu/beck-view-movie).

 ![FT232H](./assets/img/BauerProjektorT610.png)
 *Image: By Joergsam - Own work, CC BY-SA 3.0, [Wikimedia Commons](https://commons.wikimedia.org/w/index.php?curid=18493617)*